California Forklift Accident Lawyers

 Are There Times When A Forklift Driver Does Not Need To Wear A Seatbelt?

-Forklift operators are expected to wear seatbelts at any given time they’re riding or operating this machine.
+Forklift operators are expected to wear seatbelts at all times they’re riding or operating this machine.
 Many accidents involving heavy machinery, including forklifts, are made even worse by neglecting to use a seatbelt.
 The general rule of thumb is that if seat belts are installed on equipment or vehicles, they must be worn at all times.

 I Am An Undocumented Worker.
 Can I File An Injury Claim After A Forklift Accident?